ScottieLee/swFM/README.md

-Soft_FM
+swFM
 =======

-A software defined FM receiver based on USRP and GNURadio with QT user interface
+A software defined FM receiver based on SDR with QT user interface